gvw100/HabitHaven/README.md

 - Or, as a user, I want to be able to have the option to enable auto-save.
 - As a user, I want to be given the option to export my save file to my computer.
 - As a user, I want to be given the option to import a save file from my computer.
-- As a user, I want to be able to view and be notified of my achievements for each habit.
+- As a user, I want to be able to view and my achievements for each habit.
+- As a user, I want to be notified when I earn a new achievement.
+- As a user I want to have the option to make the application exit on close or hide on close.
+- As a user, I want to be able to archive and unarchive a habit.
+- As a user, I want to be able to make a copy of a habit.
 ## Instructions for Grader
 - You can add habits to your habit list in one of two ways:
   - Click the "Create Habit" option in the sidebar.